alextrickey/StructuralCVModels/README.md

 The reference below contains relevant theoretical background, performance tests and an application of the modeling techniques/algorithm provided here.

+### License
+This repository is licensed under the MIT License.
+See the LICENSE.txt for details.

 ### References
 Trickey, K. A. (2015).
 Structural Models of Coefficient of Variation Matrices.
 UCLA: Psychology 0780.
 Retrieved from: http://escholarship.org/uc/item/0zj3b6qk